Entanglement dynamics from universal low-lying modes: Brownian local GUE model

-For $n=1$, this superhamiltonian has a unique ground state given by $\otimes_i \ket{e}_i$, where $\ket{e}$ is two-copy state associated with the identity permuation, see Eq.~(\ref{26}).
+For $n=1$, this superhamiltonian has a unique ground state given by $\otimes_i \ket{e}_i$, where $\ket{e}$ is two-copy state associated with the identity permutation, see Eq.~(\ref{eq:sigmadefn}).
+Alternately, this can just be understood as the vectorization of the identity operator, which is the only ``symmetry" of the evolution on the doubled Hilbert space~\cite{moudgalya2023symmetries}.
 Moreover, it is easy to check that it is composed of commuting terms, and is therefore exactly solvable, with a gapped spectrum with discretely spaced energy levels.
 This leads to a simple exponential decay of infinite-temperature autocorrelation functions of any operator $A$, which can be written as \be \braket{A(t) A}_{\beta =0} = \braket{A, e|~ e^{-P_2 \, t}~| A, e} \, . \ee This is consistent with the physical expectation from the lack of any symmetries in the time-evolution.